Smvargas787/TimeTo_Go/README.md

 ##Usage

-If the file is not already included, create a file ```.logs``` inside of your lib folder.
+If the file is not already included, create a file ```.logs``` inside of your src folder.
 This will hold and save all of your debug messages.

 ```
-src/lib/.logs
+src/.logs
 ```

 Require the 'timeto_go' package like so: